Engineering-Research-and-Development/circular-twain_industrial_data_platform/README.md

 <p align="center">
  <img width=845 heigth=460 src="https://github.com/Engineering-Research-and-Development/circular-twain_industrial_data_platform/assets/103200695/cffb084b-9b9b-40ee-af25-1e225d0e9657">
   <br />
-  <b>Fig. 1:</b> The industrial Data Platform Architecture
+  <b>Fig. 1:</b> The Industrial Data Platform Architecture
 </p>

-The industrial data platform architecture involves three types of entities:
+The Industrial Data Platform architecture involves three types of entities:
 - the **centralized IDP itself**: the entity who owns and maintain the technological stack, ensuring the secure data brokering among parties.
 - The **data producer**: the entity in charge of pushing data to the centralized platform and making them available inside the marketplace.
 The data producer may correspond also to the role of data owner however, generally speaking, the data provider and data owner roles are considered separate.
 Referring to the Circular TwAIn reference architecture, they implement the physical layer from whose data are sourced.
 - The **data consumer**: the entity who is able to browse different data service in the marketplace, selects the desided one and acquires the right to access data throught a marketplace transaction.